How Hot Are Jalapeño Peppers? (And How To Make Them Less Spicy)

 How To Make Jalapeños Less Hot

-Looking to reduce the heat of your jalapeño peppers?
-There are a couple of tricks you can use to make jalapeños less hot.
-Try one of these:
+Want to reduce the heat of your jalapeño peppers?
+There are a couple of tricks you can use to make jalapeños less spicy:

-• Soak them in alcohol.
+- Soak them in alcohol.
 This method works great to remove heat, but may add unwanted flavor.
 Slice your jalapeños and soak them in a clear alcohol (vodka, tequila, etc.) for 20-30 minutes.
 Strain off the alcohol, and the remaining peppers will be reduced in spiciness.
+If using tequila, you can use the liquid to make a spicy margarita.

-• Add sweetness.
+- Add sweetness.
 If you’re cooking a meal, adding some sugar, fruit, honey, or other sweetener can help reduce the sensation of heat.
-You can add a pinch of sugar to your salsa to take the spice down.
+You can add a pinch of sugar to your salsa to take the spice down a notch.

 There are a few main reasons that some jalapeños are not spicy: